 Seeing like humans is not enough.

 Like the human eye, a camera can perceive a scene in its field of view.
 Unlike humans, machines can have more than two eyes in multiple directions.
 Seeing 360 degrees around a machine can generate very accurate, dense depth maps in short, mid and far range.
 This lessens or even eliminates the dependency on active sensing technologies.
-Leveraging commercially available, high thru-put cameras, with flexible baselines and camera position provides optimal perception in depth, texture and optical flow for a respective application or use case.
+Leveraging commercially available, high thru-put cameras,

 Make it so easy that one would forget about the technology.

 Providing an end-to-end, seamless integration into in-vehicle platforms and removing the need for maintenance is critical to take out the pain currently experienced with sensing technologies.
 A calibration system that can easily allow for various, customized baselines as well as adapting to unfavourable environments opens a new door that would make anyone forget about the hard problems that had to be solved.